 The club has established a special scholarship and bursary fund that provides support for deserving students in Conestoga’s hospitality and culinary programs into the future.
-Currently, the Chapter funds five scholarships and bursaries annually for students in the culinary and hospitality programs, including an international scholarship for a student participating in the Bocuse Institute program.
+The Chapter has donated ~$30,000 in total to the fund and currently supports five scholarships and bursaries annually for students in the culinary and hospitality programs, including an international scholarship for a student participating in the Bocuse Institute program.

 “We appreciate the commitment that Les Marmitons have shown in supporting students pursuing careers in the culinary and hospitality industries,” said Conestoga president John Tibbits.
 “As well as the direct support the scholarships provide, students will also have opportunities to enrich their skills and connect with culinary enthusiasts as they engage with Les Marmitons members and visiting chefs.”

-The local chapter of Les Marmitons International is one of 18 across Canada and the U.S. Established late in 2015, the group meets at the Culinary Centre at Conestoga’s Waterloo campus, where they gain knowledge and experience in the preparation and presentation of various fine cuisines under the direction of professional chefs.
+The local chapter of Les Marmitons International is one of 18 across Canada and the U.S. Founded in 2015 by 20 Charter Members recruited by inaugural Co-Presidents, Alex Bielak and Tom Motz – both of whom had been members of other chapters – the group is hosted by the Hospitality and Culinary Arts Program at Conestoga College, cooking at the stunning new facilities the College’s Waterloo campus.
+There they gain knowledge and experience in the preparation and presentation of various fine cuisines under the direction of professional chefs.
 Visit the chapter’s Facebook page to see photos of all our past events as well as the video produced for us by our good friends at Arc Media.

 “We are grateful to Conestoga for formalizing a long-term partnership that provides us with a terrific home for years to come, and intend to build on our initial commitment as the club grows,” said Alex Bielak, founding co-president of the chapter.